Reviews You Can Rely On

 Versatility

-We assessed the versatility of the different models of bike racks by their ability to carry multiple different types of bikes.
-Wheel size, tire width, bicycle frame shape, and frame size can present issues for some racks.
-Racks that use a bike's frame as the primary contact point often suffer in this metric due to the variety of frame shapes and sizes on the market.
-Racks that secure the bikes via other means, such as wheel-mounted trays, typically offer a larger amount of adjustability and can accommodate a larger variety of wheel sizes and tire widths.
-The Yakima Dr. Tray scored among the highest in versatility due to its massive range of tray adjustments and the ability to carry bikes with tires up to five inches wide.
+We evaluated the adaptability of various bike racks by examining their ability to transport multiple kinds of bicycles.
+Factors such as wheel size, tire width, bicycle frame shape, and frame size can pose challenges for some racks.
+Racks that make contact with a bike's frame often struggle in this aspect, as various frame shapes and sizes are available in the market.
+On the other hand, racks that secure bikes using other methods, such as wheel-mounted trays, offer more adjustability and can accommodate various wheel sizes and tire widths.

-The vertical-style racks, such as the Yakima HangOver 6 and North Shore NSR-6, are trendy amongst the mountain bike crowd.
-Yes, you can load these racks with many mountain bikes, but versatility is surprisingly low.
-These racks are only compatible with bikes with suspension forks.
-That means bikes with rigid forks such as road/gravel bikes, BMX bikes, rigid kids' bikes, or rigid hybrid bikes will not fit given the reduced clearance between the fork crown and the tire.
-The North Shore NSR-6 scored slightly higher because it has a higher payload capacity and can carry 360 lbs, making it E-bike-friendly.
-The Yakima HangOver 6 has a weight limit of 37.5 lbs per bike, which means that it is not capable of transporting electric mountain bikes or even some downhill bikes.
+The Yakima HangOver 6 and North Shore NSR-6, both vertical-style racks, are popular among mountain bike enthusiasts.
+These racks have limited versatility, only accommodating bikes with suspension forks.
+Bikes with rigid forks, such as road/gravel bikes, BMX bikes, rigid kids' bikes, or rigid hybrid bikes, will not fit due to the reduced clearance between the fork crown and tire.
+The North Shore NSR-6 is more desirable as it has a higher payload capacity of 360 lbs, making it suitable for E-bikes.
+In contrast, the Yakima HangOver 6 can only carry up to 37.5 lbs per bike, so it cannot transport electric mountain bikes or some downhill bikes.

 Speaking of e-bikes, the Yakima OnRamp and Thule EasyFold XT are both reasonably versatile racks.
 They are rated to carry heavy e-bikes and work with most regular bicycles.
-They aren't the most user-friendly racks, but they both offer a ramp system to load heavy e-bikes.
-This is an attractive feature for anyone who has difficulty loading heavy bikes onto a rack.
+They aren't the most user-friendly racks but offer a ramp system to load heavy e-bikes.
+This feature is attractive for anyone with difficulty loading heavy bikes onto a rack.
 The Yakima StageTwo is our favorite model for heavy bikes with a 70-pound per tray weight limit and the optional loading ramp (sold separately).
+The Hollywood Destination E-bike Rack can also hold 70 lbs per tray and includes a loading ramp.

-hitch rack - this rack uses a cable lock that secures to the end of the hitch...
+hitch rack - using a cable lock that secures to the end of the hitch pin, this...

-This rack uses a cable lock that secures to the end of the hitch pin.
-This system is nice as it allows a bit of flexibility.
+Using a cable lock that secures to the end of the hitch pin, this rack offers convenient security.

 Credit: Laura Casner